Sage-Bionetworks/synapseDocs/_articles/access_controls.md

 ## Examples of Conditions for Use

 Conditions for Use vary broadly.
-Some examples include:
+Some examples can include:

 * Specification of what type of research or analysis can be conducted on the data, for example, a data set may only be able to be used for breast cancer research
 * Specification of who can conduct research with the data set, for example, only researchers at non-profit institutions can use the data for research